 No Patience While Detangling

-I know this is another natural hair mistake a lot of us make!
-Detangling is one step I’ve never looked forward to on wash day.
-The sore arms and long time standing in the mirror is something I wish I could skip.
+Detangling is one step I’ve never looked forward to.
+The sore arms and the long time standing in the mirror are something I wish I could skip.

 As my hair has become thicker and longer, detangling takes more time.
 Do you know what that means?
 More patience is needed.

-- Divide your hair into small/medium-sized sections to make the process easier.
+- Divide your hair into sections to make the process easier.

-- Finger detangle first before using a hair tool.
-This can help you remove bigger tangles and knots.
+- Finger detangle before using a hair tool.
+This can help remove bigger tangles and knots.

 - Start from the end and work your way up.
 Also, hold your hair while detangling.